Nolinor Aviation

 Les Investissements Nolinor Inc., trading as Nolinor Aviation, is a charter airline based in Mirabel, a suburb of Montreal, Quebec, Canada.
 It operates passenger charter and cargo services within Canada and to the United States.
 Its main base is Montréal–Mirabel International Airport.

-It has 200 employees.
+As of 23 April 2026, it has 300 employees.

+As of 22 April 2026, Nolinor's fleet consists of 20 aircraft, predominantly Boeing 737 variants.
+Nolinor Aviation is the world's largest operator of the Boeing 737-200 aircraft.

 History

 The airline was established in 1992 and started operations in 1997.
 Since June 1999 it has also been authorized to provide its own aircraft maintenance.